ZackWilde27/VulkanGameEngine/BlenderProjectDocs.md

 <br>

 ## Meshes
-There's only a couple things I need to mention here

-First, you'll have to apply modifiers before using ```Export Mesh``` or they won't be there.

-Secondly, you need a 2nd UV map for the lightmap UVs, if the first UV map works you can just duplicate it
+All meshes need to have a 2nd UV map for the lightmap UVs, if the first UV map works you can just duplicate it

-The engine supports meshes containing multiple materials, so you don't need to separate them out
+The engine supports meshes containing multiple materials, and will temporarily apply modifiers and triangulate meshes when exporting

 <br>